Why dry herbs?

-Why dry herbs?
-For one thing, its a really simple way to preserve your herbs for later use, whatever that may be – from making tea to salves to tinctures.
-It’s also a pretty easy way to deal with a bunch of herbs that you don’t have immediate plans for, so you don’t have to dive into epic herbal projects for every herb in your share right away.
+For one thing, it's a really simple way to preserve your herbs for later use, whatever that may be – from making tea to salves to tinctures.
+It’s also a fairly easy way to deal with a bunch of herbs that you don’t have immediate plans for, so you don’t have to dive into epic herbal projects for every herb in your CSA share right away.
 Dried herbs are nice for making tea too, as the flavor is concentrated by removing most of the moisture from the plant.

 #3 In the oven, on very low heat with the door partially open.